DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 9. Chauvet Lighting DJ Cumulus

-We’re going to start and finish this list with the Chauvet DJ brand to show the range of fog machines on the market.
+Last is the Chauvet DJ brand, which shows the range of fog machines on the market.

 The Cumulus is a top-of-the-line fog machine entirely out of the range of the other models listed.

-If you’ve been to a concert before, it was more than likely a machine of this caliber on stage producing the fog effects.
+If you’ve been to a concert before, it was likely a machine of this caliber on stage producing the fog effects.

 Buyer’s Guide: What you should look for when in the market to purchase a new fog machine

-Fog machines are a simple, plug and play device that takes little to no advanced experience to operate.
+Fog machines are simple, plug-and-play devices that take little to no advanced experience.

-Grab yourself a bottle of propylene glycol, triethylene glycol, and glycerin (aka “fog juice”), press the power button, let the machine warm-up, and you’re good to go.
+Grab yourself a bottle of propylene glycol, triethylene glycol, and glycerin (aka “fog juice”), press the power button, let the machine warm up, and you’re ready.

 Look for the right wattage and Cubic Feet of fog per Minute (CFM)

-Whether you’re filming on a small set or a large production, you need to consider capacity, overall power, and the machines’ functionality.
+Whether filming on a small set or a large production, you must consider capacity, overall power, and the machines’ functionality.

 The wattage of the fog machine determines how fast and how much area it can cover.
 Fx 400-watt machines produce around 1,500 Cubic Feet of fog per minute (abbreviated CFM) vs. a 1000-watt having 4,500 cubic feet of fog per minute.

-Higher wattage machines not only produce a thicker fog, but they tend to last longer than lower wattage fog machines.
+Higher-wattage machines produce a thicker fog and last longer than lower-wattage fog machines.

 The capacity of the fog machine determines how much fog juice the reservoir can hold.
 A more extensive reservoir can hold more fluid, but it means a bulkier device.